DCT

 • The Term: "not rectilinearly parallel"

-• Context and Importance: This term defines the required path of the channels on the platform.
-It distinguishes the invention from simple grids or parallel-line patterns.
-Practitioners may focus on this term because its breadth will dictate whether simple curves or only more complex, winding patterns fall within the claim's scope.
+• Context and Importance: This term defines the geometric layout of the channels and distinguishes the claimed invention from simple, straight-grooved boards.
+Its construction will determine what channel patterns fall within the claim's scope.

 • Intrinsic Evidence for Interpretation: